[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 This kink is not to be taken lightly and I could easily write an entire piece on how to explore it.
 It’s a form of consensual non-monogamy, which isn’t for everyone.
 It can bring up surprisingly intense emotions in reality even if you’re totally into the fantasy.
 If you do decide to explore it – especically if you’ve been monogamous until now – then go very slowly, communicate at every stage, and be prepared for intense and unexpected feelings to arise.

-Thanks to Lock the Cock for sponsoring this post.
+Thanks to Lock the Cock, purveyors of quality chastity cages, for sponsoring this post on experimenting with extreme chastity safely.
 All writing and views are, as always, mine!

 What is a BDSM Starter Kit and How Can It Help You Explore Kink?